test1477/dfdfd/docke.md

-Sure!
-Here’s the complete updated script with the necessary fixes, including ensuring the output directory exists before attempting to write the CSV file:
+Here’s the full updated script with error handling to ensure the script continues execution even if a repository fails.
+Additionally, I've included a GitHub Actions workflow to automate this script.

+---

+### **Updated Python Script (`jfrog_report.py`)**
 ```python
 import os
 import requests